SummerYYY96/SummerYYY96/README.md

 I am currently a Master student in the Computational Medicine and Bioinformatcis program at University of Michigan.
 My trainings included biochemistry, genetics, computer sciences and statistics.

 ### 🔭 I’m currently working on
-- Multi-omics and single-cell analysis in finding signatures of Ewing Sarcoma
+- Multi-omics and single-cell analysis with interests in finding Ewing Sarcoma signature

 ### 🌱 I’m currently learning